Daniel Minahan: Career

 Minahan joined the crew of the HBO western drama Deadwood as a director for the first season in 2004.
 The series was created by David Milch and focused on a growing town in the American West.
 Minahan directed the episodes "Suffer the Little Children" and "Mister Wu".
 He returned as a director for the second season in 2005 and helmed the episode "Advances, None Miraculous".
 He remained a director for the third and final season in 2006 and helmed the episode "A Two-Headed Beast".
 Minahan directed the 2019 film continuation of Deadwood.

+The romantic drama On Swift Horses, directed by Minahan and based on the novel by Shannon Pufahl, had its world premiere at the 2024 Toronto International Film Festival on September 7, 2024, and was released in the US by Sony Pictures Classics on April 25, 2025.

 Personal life

 Minahan majored in Film and Video at the School of Visual Arts in Manhattan, where he graduated with a Bachelor of Fine Arts degree in 1987.
-He is openly gay.
+He is gay.